Pattern Analysis for Luke 9:51-62

 - In C′, the words go and proclaim everywhere the kingdom of God is to say become like Christ and do the work of God.

-- In C′′, the metaphor no one, after putting his hand to the plow and looking back, is fit for the kingdom of God says you cannot be in two kingdoms, the world and the kingdom of God; you must choose.
+- In C′′, the statement no one, after putting his hand to the plow and looking back, is fit for the kingdom of God says you cannot be in two kingdoms, the world and the kingdom of God; you must choose.
+That is a warning not to be double-minded.

 NOTE: this structure appears as a chiasm in Matthew 8:18-23.